-Table 1-1 summarizes the estimated ex post demand reductions for the average weekday ELRP event for each subgroup in which PG&E customers are enrolled (non-residential and residential).
+Table 1-1 summarizes the estimated ex post demand reductions for the average weekday ELRP event for each subgroup in which SCE customers are enrolled (non-residential and residential).
 All impacts are incremental to other DR program impacts and statistical significance is noted for each subgroup.

-A.4 and B.2 produced statistically significant incremental impacts across all the events dispatched,
+A.4 produced statistically significant incremental impacts across all the events dispatched,

+.
 Subgroup A.6 was not dispatched in PY 2024.

-There were no enrollments in subgroup A.3 in PY 2024, and B.1 is not in the scope of this study.
+There were no enrollments in subgroups A.2 BIP and A.3 in PY 2024, and B.1 is not in the scope of the study.